 Suffering from bad breath, also known as halitosis, can be embarrassing and restrictive, causing you to alter your behavior in an attempt to hide your problem.
 But this needn’t be the case for many sufferers.
 There are a number of possible causes for bad breath, many of which can be rectified simply without the need for dental treatment.

 What causes bad breath?

 Poor oral hygiene – Bacteria on the teeth, tongue and gums can lead to the build up on plaque, an increase in tooth decay or even gum disease.
 Once this bacteria has combined with saliva it can release an unpleasant gas

-Strong flavoured foods – Consuming strongly flavoured foods and drink such as garlic, onions and coffee can lead to strong odours if not dealt with quickly
+Strong flavored foods – Consuming strongly flavored foods and drink such as garlic, onions and coffee can lead to strong odors if not dealt with quickly

 Smoking – Smoking can make your breath smell but it also irritates your gums, which can lead to gum disease and bad breath